 The inside of the house is gorgeous, but the outside is a little plain for me.
 It is very unlike the Parisian Restaurant (separate blog entry).
 I know I can't compare the two sets as they are very different, but The Simpsons House is a lot larger and just not practical for display, (at least not where I live right now, which is a teeny tiny space), given the way it swings outwards.

-I did feel a sense of accomplishment upon the completion of this set but it was soon followed by a different thought.
+it was soon followed by a different thought.
 What am I going to do with it now?
 We kept the set for a week or so and then I decided to sell it off on eBay.
 Annnnnnd it was sold the very next morning to a woman in Melbourne!
 I am now trying to figure out a way to ship the set to her because she wants the original box as well.
 Will have to pay a friendly visit to my Post Master tomorrow.

 No comments :